 Bucharest is very much alive, thriving, and if you are an adventurer, it is filled with surprises.

-Walking also provides access to some otherwise unreachable areas like the “Văcărești Delta”, the Bellu cemetery or the narrow streets from the Old Town.
+Walking in Bucharest is an activity that also provides access to some otherwise unreachable areas like the “Văcărești Delta”, the Bellu cemetery or the narrow streets from the Old Town.
 Plus, getting around on foot in Bucharest can actually save you some time, as several landmark locations are close to each other.

 In addition to getting around, walking can be an excellent way to see the sights, either independently or as part of an organized tour.
-If you are here only for a couple of days , than taking a free tour will help you to get your bearings in the city's center and understand a bit about the city's history.
-Bucharest Walkabout free tours has a great 2 hour tour that can present you lots of interesting facts about Bucharest and the old town buildings.
+If you are here only for a couple of days , than taking a free tour will help you to get your bearings in the city’s center and understand a bit about the city’s history.
+Some of the free tours you can find here can be as short as 2 hour tours that can present you lots of interesting facts about Bucharest and the old town buildings.
 You will be taken around places like :

 - Stavropoleos Monastery

 - Palace of Parliament

 - The Victory’s Path (boulevard)

 Of course, finding your way in Bucharest is easier with a pocket map book, you can buy from any decent bookshop or Tourist Information Center.
 One of these will make Bucharest’s intricate road arrangement much more navigable.

 Mobile applications, for example, Google Maps are useful tools for finding your way around Bucharest, but remember to watch out for where you’re going